Secondary Wounding – Surviving The Stigma Of Scoliosis The pain of scoliosis is further exacerbated by insensitive & hurtful behavior of people

 Nobody Cares

-Another aunt who was also in the church in a big way, reacted like she did not know what my father was talking about and when my father asked me to turn my back and show it to her I balked and broke down. crying ‘what will she do’ after which I ran into my bedroom.
+Another aunt who was also in the church in a big way, reacted like she did not know what my father was talking about and when my father asked me to turn my back and show it to her I balked and broke down. crying ‘What will she do’ after which I ran into my bedroom.
 I thought she would come after me and console me but no she just left without saying goodbye.
 Later, she never brought up the topic or try to at least reassure me.

 I had a big problem which was clearly visible and yet all pretended not to see, lest they would have to do something.
 No one wanted the bother.

 When my narcissist aunt noticed when she noticed that my back was hunched, in a taunting voice me told me “ Go to a doctor, my friend who has this problem is unmarried.”
 Those words cut right into my soul like a 15-year-old goes to a doctor alone.
-Secretly, maybe she was pleased that I was no longer competition
+Secretly, maybe she was pleased that I was no longer in competition

 No Longer A Good Enough Friend